 Irritable bowel syndrome can be managed by altering diet and lifestyle accordingly to minimise the effects of the above triggers.
-There is no actual cure for the condition although there is medication available which can effectively reduce the symptoms and minimise the effect of IBS on day to day life.
+There is no actual cure for the condition, although there is medication available that can effectively reduce the symptoms and minimise the impact of IBS on day to day life.
 You can do an online Irritable bowel syndrome (IBS) consultation and request a range of prescription treatments to treat IBS.

-Colpermin capsules release peppermint oil (the active ingredient) which relaxes the intestinal muscles to naturally relieve the symptoms of IBS.
+Colpermin capsules release peppermint oil (the active ingredient) which relaxes the intestinal muscles to relieve the symptoms of IBS naturally.
 It also helps to disperse the pockets of gas which cause bloating and discomfort.
-One or 2 capsules can be taken 3 times daily about an hour before meals but not immediately after eating.
-This medication should only be taken when symptoms of IBS occur and stopped within 1 or 2 weeks as they settle.
+One or two capsules can be taken three times daily about an hour before meals but not immediately after eating.
+This medication should only be taken when symptoms of IBS occur and stop within 1 or 2 weeks as they settle.
 Side effects of Colpermin are generally mild but can include; indigestion, heartburn, vomiting, nausea, allergic reactions including a rash, burning sensation in the mouth, gastro-oesophageal reflux, discomfort or irritation around the anus.
 Patients should seek medical advice before taking Colpermin if they are pregnant, allergic to peanuts or soya, suffer from heartburn, if it is the first occurrence of IBS and it has not been previously diagnosed or if the medication is for someone under 15.